Manage user profile photos

 Upload a profile photo from Flutter

 There is no built-in upload widget in the authentication module.
-Pick an image on the client, convert it to ByteData, and pass it to setUserImage.
+Pick an image in the app, convert it to ByteData, and pass it to setUserImage.

 The server decodes the image, crops it to a square, resizes it, and stores it.
 The format you send does not affect the stored format.